duvelmandice/thecairnhackening/Rules-Summary.md

 Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
 Shields and similar armor provides a bonus defense (e.g. +1 Armor), but only while the item is held or worn.

-No one can have more than 3 Armor.
+No one can have more than 3 Armor.  **Splinter shield** to prevent effect of one attack

 **Unarmed** attacks always do 1d4 damage.
 If **multiple attackers** target the same foe, roll all damage dice and keep the single highest result.
 If attacking with **two weapons** at the same time, roll both damage dice and keep the highest.